Zolang/Zolang/README.md

 Zolang doesn't try to be a general purpose programming language, it is limited in features and is yet to have a standard library, so why use Zolang instead of other programming languages?

-... for one, it's already transpilable to multiple languages, like Kotlin and Swift.
+... for one, it's already transpilable to multiple languages, including Kotlin, Swift and Python.

 ### A User Story: The Story Behind Zolang